Congratulations, you’re expecting!

 Anytime there is increased acid in your mouth the pH will be lowered and dental erosion may occur.
 However, prevention is key.
 After you have had a bout of morning sickness it is vital that you do not brush your teeth right away.
 Brushing right after vomiting can etch the teeth causing permanent damage.
 Instead, swish with a mixture of baking soda (which is very alkaline) and water to neutralize the saliva.
 Then wait about a half hour to brush, floss and rinse your teeth.
 Never brush immediately after vomiting.

 Is it safe to have dental work while pregnant?

 Yes, it is safe to undergo dental procedures like fillings, orthodontics and even crowns.
 It is best to wait until the second trimester for major dental work, especially if a local anesthetic needs to be used.
 During the third trimester it may be uncomfortable to sit in the dental chair for longer periods of time.

 We do want to stress the importance of clearance from your obstetrician before any dental x-rays, periodontal therapy, or elective dental treatment.
-We will work together to make sure you and your baby are healthy and comfortable throughout your pregnancy.
+Pregnancy does not affect your teeth.
+At Dental Design, we will work together to make sure you and your baby are healthy and comfortable throughout your pregnancy.